103 Oriental Parade, Oriental Bay, Wellington

 Coene’s Bar & Eatery is in an upstairs section of the Royal Port Nicholson Yacht Club, a spiffing location, with an uninterrupted view over the yacht harbour.
 There is even a balcony where you can dine, though breakfast patrons tend not to eat here.
 Still, you should have no trouble getting a window seat most times.

 The menu seems to change quite a lot, so don’t rely on the website.
-What I had was listed as ‘Natural unsweetened Lewis Road yoghurt with Harraway oats, fruits and berries’ but I’m calling it granola for the purposes of review.
+Currently (June 2021) the menu on the door says ‘ginger spiced granola’ but the subject of this review is what I had in October 2020.
+It was listed as ‘Natural unsweetened Lewis Road yoghurt with Harraway oats, fruits and berries’ but I’m considering it granola here.
 Yoghurt did indeed constitute a significant portion of the dish, but there were also a couple of delicious stewed black Doris plums as well as a crunchy granola, a sort of mousse and a fine chocolatey powder.

 The yoghurt was nicely acid and quite runny.
 It’s a nice relief from the Greek-style thick yoghurt from Zany Zeus that is so common in Wellington’s eateries.
 The plums also were not bland and sugary.
 The granola was highly toasted, just this side of burnt, and had almond slices and pumpkin seeds besides oats.
 They were held together with a sugary binder, and seemed as though they had been toasted in a shallow layer to form a fused sheet which was then broken up into chunks – a bit like the original granola concept back in the 1880s.